About Chamber Music on the Fox

 Sara Sitzer

 Sara Sitzer, whose playing has been described as “rich” and “lustrous” by the Chicago Classical Review, is an active and versatile freelance cellist and entrepreneur in Chicago.
-A member the Elgin Symphony, Sara also performs regularly with orchestras and ensembles including the Milwaukee Symphony and Chicago Opera Theater, as well as on Broadway in Chicago.
-Ms. Sitzer is founding Artistic Director of the Gesher Music Festival in St. Louis, MO, and founding Co-Artistic Director of Chamber Music on the Fox in Elgin, IL.
-She spends her summers performing and teaching at the Wintergreen Summer Music Festival in the Blue Ridge Mountains.
+A member of the Elgin Symphony, Sara has also performed regularly with orchestras and ensembles including the Milwaukee Symphony and Chicago Opera Theater, as well as on Broadway in Chicago.
+Ms. Sitzer was founding Artistic Director of the Gesher Music Festival in St. Louis, MO, and founding Executive Director of Chamber Music on the Fox in Elgin, IL.
 Sara holds performance degrees from the University of Wisconsin and Boston University, and completed a 3-year fellowship with the New World Symphony in Miami under the direction of Michael Tilson Thomas.
+In her nonmusical life, she organizes software competitions for developers (hackathons), raises monarch butterflies on her front porch, and can be seen galavanting around town with her two daughters, Talia and Lena.

 Board of Directors